AhmedElsayedTaha/FootballLeagueApp/README.md

 # FootballLeagueApp
 Football League app show all temas of the Premier League and their details .
-Also you can make your own favourit list of teams
+Also you can make your own favourite list of teams